 If you move house out of the parish between booking your wedding and the actual date you may disqualify yourself from being married in the right Church.
-If you are considering such a move please contact the Rector at the earliest opportunity.
+If you are considering such a move please contact the Vicar at the earliest opportunity.

 What if I have been married before?
 What about Same-Sex Marriage?

 The issue of re-marriage is a complex and delicate one, affecting not only you but also the wider community, especially the members of your first family.
 If either you or your partner are divorced and your former spouse is still living we will, therefore, take extra care to help you consider the impact of a new marriage and the best way of celebrating this new beginning.

 Sometimes we do marry those who have been divorced, and a member of the Clergy will be happy to discuss the possibility with you.
 He or she will make the final decision about whether we can offer to conduct the wedding after he has met and talked with you.
 Please contact them directly to arrange a meeting.
 It may also be possible to offer a Service of Dedication and Blessing following a Civil Marriage or Civil Partnership.
 We are an open, inclusive and accepting Church and welcome everyone, just as Jesus accepted everyone.
 Please see here for a sermon which Fr Simon preached on Divorce, Inclusion, Forgiveness and Acceptance.